tamhinsf/Azure4Alexa/README.md

 * Review the [Alexa Custom Skills Documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-custom-skills)
 * Decide if you'll use an actual Alexa device (such as the Amazon Echo) or the Alexa Simulator at [EchoSim.io](https://echosim.io/)
 * Install the Alexa Companion app for iOS or Android
-* Setup your Alexa device or Simluator, and Companion app using the same account that you've used to register as an Alexa Developer.
+* Setup your Alexa device or Simluator, and Companion app using your Alexa Developer account credentials.
 Why?
 Your Custom Skill is only visible to you until you decide to begin the Amazon Custom Skill approval process, and make it available to all Alexa users.

 ### Setup a Visual Studio and Azure Environment

 * Install Visual Studio 2015.
 Don't have it?
 Download the free [Visual Studio Community Edition](https://www.visualstudio.com/)
 * Get yourself on Azure, if you're not already.
 [Free Credits await!](https://azure.microsoft.com)
 * Clone this GitHub repository
 * Open the Azure4Alexa solution in Visual Studio, right click over the Azure4Alexa project and publish it to Azure as a new App Service.
 * In your web browser, go to the HTTPS URL you deployed the project to.
 Azure automatically provides you both an HTTPS and HTTP endpoint for your project, located at the same hostname (i.e. https://your-project.azurewebsites.net and http://your-project.azurewebsites.net)
 * If your deployment succeeded, you'll see a static html page that describes this project!